DownToZero-Cloud/dtz-sdk-for-rust/dtz/README.md

 ## Exposed functionality

-The `dtz`-crate only exposes the `dtz-config` crate which covers the API client and authentication requirments.
+The `dtz`-crate only exposes the `dtz-config` crate which covers the API client and authentication requirements.

 All service specific functionality is exposed through features.